Join our PhD Programmes, which are the leading choice for industry-focused postgraduate engineering, science and innovation research around the world.

 Our funded industrial doctoral programme is designed to train the next generation of highly skilled engineers and leaders of industry with the in-depth knowledge of the engineering, science, technology and research skills related to industry needs.
 With founding partners at Lloyd's Register Foundation (LRF), TWI Ltd and bp, our proven PhD is now available in the UK and in new international locations.

-During this three year PhD degree program, doctoral students will spend much of their time in the state-of-the-art NSIRC laboratories at TWI near Cambridge, where they will be a part of a diverse research community, designing and carrying out cutting-edge experiments and postgraduate study, guided by supervisors from TWI, their sponsor and academic staff from their university.
+During this three year PhD degree programme, doctoral students will spend much of their academic year in the state-of-the-art NSIRC laboratories at TWI near Cambridge, where they will be a part of a diverse research community, designing and carrying out cutting-edge experiments and postgraduate study, guided by supervisors from TWI, their sponsor and academic staff from their university.

-NSIRC is affiliated with over 30 leading universities in the UK and across the globe, including the University of Cambridge, home of the Cambridge Department of Engineering, the University of Manchester, Singapore, Lancaster, and our lead academic partner Brunel University London.
+NSIRC is affiliated with over 30 higher education and leading UK universities and across the globe, including the University of Cambridge, the University of Manchester, Singapore University of Technology and Design, Lancaster University, Monash University, Malaysia and our lead academic partner Brunel, University of London.

 Opportunities are also provided to publish journal articles, present at international conferences and attend courses to support personal development.
 This degree provides the required advanced theoretical knowledge, and essential practical skills, for graduates to contribute to the field of engineering through the development of new concepts and methods.

-This PhD in engineering complements, but is not restricted to, the career ambitions of those who wish to work within a wide range of sectors including energy, power generation, petrochemical, nuclear and transportation, renewables, aerospace, automotive, health and others.
+This industrial PhD with engineering topics complements, but is not restricted to, the career ambitions of those who wish to work within a wide range of sectors depending on your research area.
+They include energy, power generation, petrochemical, nuclear and transportation, renewables, aerospace, automotive, health and more.

 By choosing this doctorate in engineering, you will be provided the platform for a rewarding career in which ensuring the safety of structures and creating truly great design innovations is paramount.